 Copper plays an important role in the body by aiding crucial

 in your body.
-It is a test most often used in the diagnosis of Wilson’s disease.
+It’s most often used in the diagnosis of Wilson’s disease, a

 Why Is the Test Ordered?

 too much copper to collect in the liver, brain, and other body tissues and

-Wilson’s disease is also known as hepatolenticular degeneration and can cause the following symptoms:
+Wilson’s disease is also known as hepatolenticular degeneration.

-- skin rash
+- a skin rash